vddCore/sparkle-fw16/README.md

    file magically vanished - that's how it confirms the flashing process has completed.
 6. Take the input module(s) out again and toggle the DIP-switch pin 2 into OFF position.
 7. Replace the input module(s).
 Congratulations, you're running `sparkle-fw16`.

+# How does it work?
+When Sparkle starts up it initializes 3 interfaces.
+Two of them are CDC serial ports, one is a regular RP2040 reset-over-usb port.
+CDC serial port 0 is for debugging purposes.
+Log outputs and such.
+CDC serial port 1 is the control port, all API requests should be sent there.